By: Chris ⎜ Last updated

 Wine bar

-This is a wine-and-snack stop, not a dinner destination.
-The pintxos are well-made, the bread bases are always crisp, and the caramelised chèvre is the standout.
+This is best as a wine-and-snack stop, not a place to eat a full dinner.
+The pintxos are well-made, the caramelised chèvre is the standout.
 A glass of red and two or three pintxos is a good way to start an evening at Mathallen before moving on to something more substantial elsewhere.
-It gets expensive quickly if you try to build a full meal out of small plates.
+It gets expensive quickly if you try to build a full meal out of these small plates.

 Stange